xpsi-group/xpsi/docs/source/contributing.rst

 ^^^^^^^^^^^^^^^^^^^^

-Most feature development by the X-PSI team is conducted on private platforms including a private development repository ``xpsi_dev``.
+Most feature development by the X-PSI team is conducted on private platforms including a private development repository .

-The X-PSI team works with respect to a private centralised repository and pushes releases to a public GitHub repository.
-These online documentation pages are only built and pushed to GitHub to be  hosted, usually by a designated X-PSI team member responsible for this process.
+The X-PSI team works with respect to a private centralised repository ``xpsi_dev`` and pushes releases to a public GitHub repository.
+These veryy online documentation pages are only built and pushed to GitHub to be hosted, usually by a designated X-PSI team member responsible for this process.
 Commits directly on GitHub via pull requests (e.g., patches) are fetched and merged with the on-going development work.

-Otherwise, the workflow with respect to the BitBucket repository is very similar to the GitHub workflow, with development work being commited to branches which are then merged into the ``xpsi_dev/dev`` branch directly (for those with write permissions) or by pull request.
+Otherwise, the workflow with respect to the BitBucket repository is very similar to the GitHub workflow.
+Development work is commited to branches which are then merged into the ``xpsi_dev/dev`` branch directly (for those with write permissions) or by pull request.
 In this context ``xpsi_dev/dev`` takes the role of the ``xpsi/master`` branch on GitHub described above.

 When the ``xpsi_dev`` branch is considered feature-complete for a release, it will be merged into ``xpsi_dev/master`` directly, or via a release branch.
-Then ``xpsi_dev/master`` will be published to ``xpsi/master`` via a fast-foward merge or otherwise after a local merge of ``xpsi/master`` and ``xpsi_dev/master`` which is subsequently pushed to both ``xpsi`` and ``xpsi_dev``.
+Then, ``xpsi_dev/master`` will be published to ``xpsi/master`` via a fast-foward merge.
+Alternatively, a local merge of ``xpsi/master`` and ``xpsi_dev/master`` might be needed, which is subsequently pushed to both ``xpsi`` and ``xpsi_dev``.
 The definitive release commit will be tagged and the tags pushed to both repositories.

-X-PSI community members with access to ``xpsi_dev``, be it either with write or read permissions (to some subset of branches) will add ``xpsi_dev`` as a remote to their local repository.
+X-PSI community members with access to ``xpsi_dev``, be it either with write or read permissions (to some subset of branches), will add ``xpsi_dev`` as a remote to their local repository.
 Checking one's remotes should yield output such as: